Payment on Account - What is payment on account?

 Manage your other income from all sources easily with invoicing & accounting software like Debitoor.
 Try it free for 7 days.

-If you receive a payment from a customer or send a payment to a supplier without making reference to a specific invoice this can be treated as a payment on account.
+If you receive a payment (either full or partial payment) from a customer or send a payment to a supplier without making reference to a specific invoice this can be treated as a payment on account.

 When payment on account occurs